microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbrandingpropertieslocalization-create.md

 ## Examples

-### Use case: Create a branding localization for fr
+The following example creates a branding localization for French (fr).

 ### Request